+Also, banks should be able to demonstrate to RBI the rationale of the pricing policy, it added.
 The group also recommended banks’ internal policies must specify the rationale for, and range of, the spread in the case of a borrower, and the delegation of powers, in case of loan-pricing.

 | PRESCRIPTION FOR BETTER CUSTOMER SERVICE – RBI WORKING GROUP’S RECOMMENDATIONS |

-The working group also recommended banks provide a range of annual percentage rate (APR), representing the total cost of credit on an annualised basis.
+- Provide annual percentage rate (APR) representing the total cost of credit on an annualised basis